0xPolygonID/tutorials/mkdocs/docs/verify-with-zkp-application-level/query-language.md

 # Query Language

-The `Atomic Query Signature and Atomic Query MTP Circuits` have been designed as generic circuits to do ZK verification based on user's claims.
+The [`Atomic Query Signature Circuit`](../circuits/main-circuits.md#credentialatomicquerysig) and [`Atomic Query MTP`](../circuits/main-circuits.md#credentialatomicquerymtp) circuits have been designed as generic circuits to do ZK verification based on user's claims.

 The Query language sits on top of these circuits to provide a way for developers to design customised requirements based on someone's claims.